DaveSkender/Stock.Indicators/indicators/VolSma/README.md

-﻿# Volume Simple Moving Average
+# Volume Simple Moving Average

-The Volume Simple Moving Average is the average volume over `N` lookback periods.
+The Volume Simple Moving Average is the average volume over a lookback window.
 This is helpful when you are trying to assess whether volume is above or below normal.
 [[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/230 "Community discussion about this indicator")

 ![image](chart.png)